 While Botox is mostly known for its ability to treat facial wrinkles and smooth out the skin, it also has uses in other areas of the face.
 One example of this is the 'lip flip' Botox.

-Sometimes used in conjunction with lip filler, lip flip Botox relaxes the muscles in the upper lip in order to make it curl upwards and outwards.
+Sometimes used in conjunction with lip filler, lip flip Botox relaxes the muscles in the upper lip to make it curl upwards and outwards.

 Botox can also be used in a similar way to treat a gummy smile, by lowering the muscles that keep the top lip taught or revealing more of the lip while smiling.

-Like most Botox treatments, effects of a lip flip will last around three to four months.
+Like most Botox treatments, the effects of a lip flip will last around 3-4 months.
 However, there are some potential negatives.

 A lip flip can make it more difficult to do things like whistle, spit and drink through a straw, and it can even change your pronunciation of certain words.
 All these effects will wear off as the botulinum toxin loses its effect and the muscles regain their ability to move.